-- Net capital assets increased at December 31, 2022 by \$3,106 or 3.7%.
-There was an increase in buildings and structures of \$2,789, an increase in infrastructure of \$2,120, an increase in other capital assets of \$1,326, an increase in bridges and tunnels of \$253, an increase in passenger cars and locomotives of \$155, an increase in buses of \$120, an increase in land of \$82, and an increase in right-of-use assets of \$5.
-This was offset by a net increase in accumulated depreciation of \$2,896, and an increase in amortization of \$68 and a decrease in construction in progress of \$780.
+- Net capital assets increased at December 31, 2022 by \$3,004 or 3.6%.
+There was an increase in buildings and structures of \$2,788, an increase in infrastructure of \$2,120, an increase in other capital assets of \$1,468, an increase in bridges and tunnels of \$253, an increase in buses of \$172, an increase in passenger cars and locomotives of \$103, and an increase in right-of-use assets of \$5.
+This was offset by a net increase in accumulated depreciation of \$2,903, and an increase in amortization of \$69 and a decrease in construction in progress of \$800.
 See Note 6 to the MTA's Consolidated Financial Statements for further information.
-Some of the more significant projects contributing to the net increase included: - Continued progress on the East Side Access, Second Avenue Subway and the subway action plan. - Infrastructure work including: - o Repairs and improvements of all MTA Bridge and Tunnels' facilities. - o Construction of a third track between Floral Park and Hicksville by MTA Long Island Railroad. - Improvements to MTA Long Island Railroad's road-assets, replacement of signal power lines, various right-of-way enhancements and upgrades of radio communications. - Continued improvements to MTA Metro-North Railroad stations, tracks and structures, power rehabilitation of substations, and security. - Subway and bus real-time customer information and communications systems. - o Continued structural rehabilitation and repairs of the ventilation system at various facilities. - o Continued passenger station rehabilitation for Penn Station and East Side Access Passenger station. - Ongoing work by MTA New York City Transit to make stations fully accessible and structurally reconfigured in accordance with the Americans with Disability Act ("ADA") standards. - Other assets increased by \$783, or 3.8%.
-The major items contributing to this change include: - An increase in cash and investments of \$4,172 primarily due to the timing of proceeds received from the American Rescue Plan Assistance grants. - An increase in various other current assets and noncurrent assets of \$72.
+Some of the more significant projects contributing to the net increase included: - Continued progress on the East Side Access, Second Avenue Subway and the subway action plan. - Infrastructure work including: - o Repairs and improvements of all MTA Bridge and Tunnels' facilities. - o Construction of a third track between Floral Park and Hicksville by MTA Long Island Railroad. - o Improvements to MTA Long Island Railroad's road-assets, replacement of signal power lines, various right-of-way enhancements and upgrades of radio communications. - o Continued improvements to MTA Metro-North Railroad stations, tracks and structures, power rehabilitation of substations, and security. - Subway and bus real-time customer information and communications systems. - Continued structural rehabilitation and repairs of the ventilation system at various facilities. - o Continued passenger station rehabilitation for Penn Station and East Side Access Passenger station. - Ongoing work by MTA New York City Transit to make stations fully accessible and structurally reconfigured in accordance with the Americans with Disability Act ("ADA") standards. - Other assets increased by \$783, or 3.8%.
+The major items contributing to this change include: - An increase in cash and investments of \$4,172 primarily due to the timing of proceeds received from the American Rescue Plan Assistance grants. - An increase in various other current assets and noncurrent assets of \$106.